falcosecurity/falco-talon/README.md

 # Falco Talon

 `Falco Talon` is a Response Engine for managing threats in your Kubernetes.
-It's enhanced the solutions proposed by Falco community with a dedicated, no-code, solution.
+It enhances the solutions proposed by Falco community with a dedicated, no-code, solution.
 With easy rules, you can `Terminate` or `Labelize` compromised pods.

 ```
 ┌──────────┐                 ┌───────────────┐                    ┌─────────────┐